Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Resize-AzVirtualNetworkGateway.md

 ## SYNTAX

 ```
-Resize-AzureRmVirtualNetworkGateway -VirtualNetworkGateway <PSVirtualNetworkGateway> -GatewaySku <String>
+Resize-AzVirtualNetworkGateway -VirtualNetworkGateway <PSVirtualNetworkGateway> -GatewaySku <String>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Resize-AzureRmVirtualNetworkGateway** cmdlet enables you to change the stock-keeping unit (SKU) for a virtual network gateway.
+The **Resize-AzVirtualNetworkGateway** cmdlet enables you to change the stock-keeping unit (SKU) for a virtual network gateway.
 SKUs determine the capabilities of a gateway, including such things as throughput and the maximum number of IP tunnels that are allowed.
 Azure supports Basic, Standard, High-Performance, VpnGw1, VpnGw2, VpnGw3, VpnGw1AZ, VpnGw2AZ, VpnGw3AZ, ErGw1AZ, ErGw2AZ, ErGw3AZ SKUs (sometimes referred to as Small, Medium, and Large SKUs).
 For detailed information about the capabilities of each SKU type, see https://azure.microsoft.com/en-us/documentation/articles/vpn-gateway-about-vpngateways/.